lubuntu-team/identity/README.md

 Never change any of the colours in the logo.
 ![](/images/05.png)

-## SIGNATURE COLOURWAYS
+## SYMBOL COLOURWAYS

-The signature is supplied as Pantone®and CMYK versions for print, and RGB / HEX versions for web.
+The symbol is supplied as Pantone®and CMYK versions for print, and RGB / HEX versions for web.
 It can only be used on one of the given colours.

 Never change any of the colours in the logo.